hapax/hapax.github.io/assets/visual-qft.md

 The general process of converting between bases can be performed by a *change of basis* matrix.
-The Quantum Fourier Transform (QFT) is simply the active change of basis from the computational states to polygons:
+The Quantum Fourier Transform (QFT) is simply the active change of basis from computational states to polygons:

 $$
 \text{QFT}_d: |s\rangle \mapsto |\chi^s_d\rangle.